MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-III-Economic-Development-Administration-Department-Commerce/part-307-Economic-Adjustment-Assistance-Investments/subpart-B-Revolving-Loan-Fund-Program/section-307.18.md

 (vi) The RLF Recipient fulfills any other conditions reasonably requested by EDA.

-(2) The New Lending Area designation shall remain in place indefinitely following EDA approval.
+(2) Following EDA approval, the New Lending Area designation shall remain in place until EDA approves a subsequent request for a New Lending Area.

-(b) *Consolidation and merger of RLFs* - (1) *Single RLF Recipient.* An RLF Recipient with more than one EDA-funded RLF Grant may consolidate two or more EDA-funded RLFs into one surviving RLF with EDA's prior written approval and provided:
+(b) *Consolidation and merger of RLFs*—(1) *Single RLF Recipient.* An RLF Recipient with more than one EDA-funded RLF Grant may consolidate two or more EDA-funded RLFs into one combined RLF with EDA's prior written approval and provided:

-(i) It is up-to-date with all semi-annual reports in accordance with § 307.14;
+(i) It is up-to-date with all reports in accordance with § 307.14;

 (ii) It demonstrates a rational basis for undertaking the consolidation (for example, the lending area(s) and borrower criteria identified in different RLF Plans are compatible, or will be compatible, for all RLFs to be consolidated);